CLEVAR – Cognition and Learning in Extended Virtual and Augmented Realities

 Eco-Explorations

-Eco-Explorations is a QUT Faculty of Science project that blends science education and community engagement to ignite a passion for STEM.
+Eco-Explorations is a QUT Faculty of Science project funded by the Department of Environment, Science and Innovation through the Engaging Science Grants Program.
+It blends science, education and community engagement to ignite a passion for STEM.
 By leveraging virtual reality, participants will explore environments such as the Great Barrier Reef and the Daintree Rainforest.

 Through this, they will experience simulated conservation scenarios and discussions that will encourage preservation, habitat restoration, as well as species protection.
 Eco-Explorations is funded by the Department of Environment, Science and Innovation through the Engaging Science Grants Program.